oktadev/okta-blog/_source/_posts/2022-06-01-cloud-native-java-microservices-with-istio.md

 Once the installation is complete, we need to fetch the External IP of the Istio Ingress Gateway.
 If you are using KDash, you can see it on the services tab, or you can run this command to get it using kubectl: `kubectl get svc istio-ingressgateway -n istio-system`

-### Install Observability tools
+### Install observability tools

 Istio also provides addons for most of the popular monitoring and observability tools.
-Lets install Grafana, Prometheus, Kiali and Zipkin on our cluster.
-These are pre-configured to work with the telemetry data provided by Istio.
+Let's install Grafana, Prometheus, Kiali and Zipkin on our cluster.
+These are preconfigured to work with the telemetry data provided by Istio.
 Ensure you are in the folder where you installed Istio, like **istio-1.13.4**.

 ```bash
 cd istio-$ISTIO_VERSION